Dylan-86/dexetera-docs/docs/wallet-setup.md

 - Make sure popup blockers are disabled

 ### "Transaction rejected"
-- Insufficient gas (need small amount of ETH)
+- Insufficient gas (need small amount of ETH for non-trade transactions)
 - Insufficient USDC balance
 - Wallet not on Arbitrum network

+**Note: While all trades on Dexetera are gas-free, you still need a small amount of ETH on Arbitrum in your wallet.
+This will be used for non-trade transactions, like depositing USDC token on Dexetera, or interacting with other DeFi protocols.**

 ## What's Next?